 Generally speaking, a car equipped with a CVT is smoother to drive than an equivalent model fitted with a regular automatic transmission.
 A CVT can improve gas mileage, too, which explains why a lot of hybrid cars are equipped with one.
 It’s not all pros, though.
 Some buyers find driving a car with a CVT downright bizarre because it doesn’t shift.
 The engine tends to drone when it’s bolted to a CVT and cars often deliver rubber band-like acceleration.

 In a bid to boost consumer acceptance, car companies sometimes offer CVT-equipped cars with shift paddles that select preprogrammed ratios to mimic the gears in a regular automatic.
 Not every motorist will appreciate living with a CVT.
-Our advice is to try before you buy.
+Our advice is to try before you buy, and make sure you use it in many different scenarios, not just around the block.
+You may not notice what it’s doing behind the scenes to keep you move it, or you may completely hate it.

 CVTs are in countless cars on the Japanese market, and they’re becoming increasingly common in the United States.
-The Subaru Crosstrek, the Mitsubishi Outlander Sport, the Honda CR-V, and the Chevrolet Spark are among the models that come with a CVT.
+The Subaru Crosstrek, the Mitsubishi Outlander Sport, and the Honda CR-V are among the models that come with a CVT.
 Additionally, some performance cars — notably the Subaru WRX — offer a CVT instead of a standard automatic.

 Which transmission is right for me?